brisa-build/brisa/docs/03-components-details/02-web-components.md

 > [!TIP]
 >
-> You have the flexibility to establish directories or files with the `@-` prefix, steering clear of the need to create web components within the `src/web-components` directory.
+> You have the flexibility to establish directories or files with the \_ prefix, steering clear of the need to create web components within the `src/web-components` directory.
 This proves beneficial when incorporating reusable markup generators within web components.
-The sole exception to this practice is `@-native`, a dedicated directory specifically designed for crafting native web components, free from both Brisa and JSX influences.
+The sole exceptions to this practice are `_native`, a dedicated directory specifically designed for crafting native web components, free from both Brisa and JSX influences, and `_integrations.tsx`, an additional file exempt from this convention.

 > [!CAUTION]
 >